Klepac-Ceraj-Lab/ECHOAnalysis.jl/docs/src/01-data-sources.md

 ### Metadata Scrub

-The next step is to convert this file to a `.csv`.
-This can be done using software like MS Excel, Apple Numbers, or OpenOffice Calc.

-Once you have a `.csv` file,
+Once you have a this file,
 run the `metascrub.jl` script contained in the `bin/` folder.
 This script does a few things.
 First, it separates each parent table (that is, the stuff before the `::`, eg `TimepointInfo`).